MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Register-EngineEvent.md

 The engine is considered to be idle if it is not running a pipeline.
 The **OnIdle** event is fired when PowerShell has been idle for 400 milliseconds (ms).

+> [!NOTE]
+> When PSReadLine is in use, the **OnIdle** event is fired when `ReadKey()` times out (no typing in
+> 300ms).
+The event could be signaled while the user is in the middle of editing a command line, for
+> example, the user is reading help to decide which parameter to use.
+Beginning in PSReadLine
+> 2.2.0-beta4, **OnIdle** behavior changed to signal the event only if there is a `ReadKey()`
+> timeout and the current editing buffer is empty.

 ## Related links